COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/_site/First-report.md

 <br>
 ***ADD CORRECT DATES***We estimate our baseline by considering the average mobility during the period xxx until yyy in February 2020.
 This period is immediately before restriction measures were put into place by the British government, and it does not contain significant events, such as bank holidays or festivities, that may affect our baseline estimates.
 For our baseline, we use the median radius of gyration. <b>Figure 1 (A)</b> depicts the results of our baseline estimates at county level.
 <br>
 ***EDIT DATE?*** As an example of a comparison between the baseline and another day, we selected the 25th of February and showed the comparison result in <b>Figure 1 (B)</b>.
-As can be noticed in this figure, in that day the radius increased or not changed in the majority of the regions of the Uk.
+As the Figure shows, on an average day only few area within the UK present a lower radius of gyration when compared to the baseline.
+This supports the validity of our baseline estimate, since on an average day we would not expect the radius of gyration to be very different from the baseline (note that there will always be a few areas with higher or lower mobility levels).

 <br>
 <figure class="image" align="center">